How it all started

 John knew that people all over the country were struggling in the same way and he began looking to replicate the work across the UK.
 With the vital ingredients of a church to partner with, a passionate person to be trained as a debt counsellor and the faith that God would provide, four new CAP centres were opened at the end of 1998.

 Since then, CAP has rapidly grown its debt centre network and expanded its services to tackle the causes of debt and poverty too.
-As well as CAP Debt Help, we now help people step into employment through CAP Job Clubs, help people get control of their habitual dependencies through Fresh Start and a brand new service, CAP Life Skills, to equip people to live well on a low income.
-Our vision is to bring freedom and good news to the poor in every community through a nationwide network of CAP projects.
+As well as CAP Debt Help, we now help people step into employment through CAP Job Clubs and help equip people to live well on a low income through our CAP Life Skills groups.
+Our vision is to see transformed lives through the local church in every community through a nationwide network of CAP projects.